Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 }
 ```

-Scope injection are much like instance injection if looking at the usage side.
-The difference is that the scope injection will start a new (transient) scope and create the injected instance (which is called scope root) from that there.
-For a more comprehensive explanation see the [scoping docu page](scoping.md).
+Scope injection is very similar to instance injection from a usage perspective.
+The difference is that scope injection starts a new (transient) scope and creates the injected instance (called the scope root) from it.
+For a more complete explanation, see the [scoping page](scoping.md).

 ## (Value)Tuple